For our hosted Collectives who would like to disburse direct cash assistance

 How to submit a reimbursement expense

-To get reimbursed for cash assistance payments, Volunteers go to the Initiative’s page on the Platform and select “submit expense”, then select the reimbursement option and proceed to fill out the information required on the “submit expense” form and detailed below.
+To get reimbursed for cash assistance payments, Volunteers go to the Collective’s page on the Platform and select “submit expense”, then select the reimbursement option and proceed to fill out the information required on the “submit expense” form and detailed below.

 Required info for reimbursement expenses